NobitaNoobie/hrmsProject/README.markdown

 		* Run __python manage.py makemigrations__ to create migrations for those changes.
 To make migrations for a particular app in your project, run __python manage.py makemigrations appName__.
 		* Run __python manage.py migrate__ to apply those changes to the database.

+4. Create superuser
+		py manage.py createsuperuser
+		after this runserver then go to the /admin endpoint to login to the admin panel